Lenore Fahrig: Research and career

 Fahrig has also worked on habitat connectivity, road ecology, and effects of cropland heterogeneity on biodiversity.
 Based on her MSc thesis in 1983, Fahrig and Merriam published the first paper on habitat connectivity., and provided the earliest evidence for the concept of wildlife movement corridors.
 These concepts–habitat connectivity and wildlife movement corridors – are widely used in large-scale conservation planning, in municipal and regional greenways planning, and in mitigation of road effects on wildlife.
 Fahrig and colleagues' further work demonstrated the importance of distinguishing between structural and functional connectivity. and showed that habitat fragmentation does not necessarily decrease functional connectivity.
 Fahrig's contributions in road ecology include the first paper to show that roadkill causes declines in wildlife populations.
 Her later work showed strong and widespread impacts of roads on wildlife populations.
 Fahrig and her students found that the groups of species whose populations are most impacted by roads are amphibians, reptiles, and mammals with low reproductive rates.
-They also argued that high roadkill sites arenot necessarily the best sites for mitigating road effects on wildlife, and that ecopassages alone do not reduce roadkill.
+They also argued that high roadkill sites are not necessarily the best sites for mitigating road effects on wildlife, and that ecopassages alone do not reduce roadkill.
 Her research on cropland heterogeneity shows that regions with small crop fields have higher biodiversity than regions with large crop fields, even when the total area under crop production is the same.
 Further, her group showed that this benefit of cropland heterogeneity to biodiversity is as large as the benefits from reducing intense practices such as pesticide use.
 She is a co-author of a book on road ecology, and several major reviews of the subject.